timurrrr/RaceChronoDiyBleDevice/README.md

 You don't need to always be in the car to test changes.
-Instead, you can build another device (possibly using a cheaper board, such as Arduino Uno), and use the
+Instead, you can build another device (possibly using a cheaper board, such as Arduino Uno), and edit the
 [FakeSubaruBRZ example](https://github.com/timurrrr/arduino-CAN/tree/master/examples/FakeSubaruBRZ)
-from my fork of the `arduino-CAN` library, and connect the two boards into a small CAN network.
+from timurrrr fork of the `arduino-CAN` library, and connect the two boards into a small CAN network.
 Note that you don't need to use a jumper to connect the 120 Ohm resistor on the second board in a CAN network (right?).